MtFBella109/void-packages/README.md

 ## Cosmic-greeter
 Cosmic-greeter doesn't work.
 I couldn't figure out why, for me It seems like, that it has something to with pam and/or elogind.
 Unfortunately I don't have enough knowledge on how to debug or fix this.
+The cosmic-greeter Package is becasue of that marked as broke and isn't on the cosmic-desktop metapackage for now

 ## Start cosmic session
 1. Login as your user